The Backup Buddy Police Support app is designed to help with mental health issues.

 General mental health tips are provided, as well as a directory of Useful Contacts and we have a facility to share your story – to help reduce the stigma in others.

-The App is currently available for Bedfordshire, Cambridgeshire, Hertfordshire, South Yorkshire, Sussex and Surrey Police officers and staff, with a further 3 forces under development.
-There are specific pathways mapped for help and support within Seach force, including 24hr support for officers and staff.
+The App is currently available for Nottinghamshire, Bedfordshire, Cambridgeshire, Hertfordshire, South Yorkshire, Sussex and Surrey Police officers and staff, with further forces under development.
+There are specific pathways mapped for help and support within each force, including 24hr support for officers and staff.

 The app can be customised to reflect the unique identity of each (Police) Service.
 The information within can be tailored to suit every participating forces’ current pathways and protocols for officers seeking help.
 We want ‘Backup Buddy’ to be available to all officers in the UK, we want each Police Service to use the app to clearly signpost where their officers and staff can get help within their force 24 hours a day, from one easily accessible app.

-Backup Buddy is supported by it’s Facebook and Twitter online presence.
+Backup Buddy is supported by it’s Facebook, Twitter and Instagram online presence.
 Our goal is to share stories and destroy stigma, where we can support each other and provide hope and guidance to anyone struggling with poor mental health… all to make a positive difference in policing.

 We were featured on national TV in Sept.
-2018 with Channel 5 News, highlighting one officer Malcolm who due to the Back Buddy App gained the confidence to seek support for his PTSD.
+2018 with Channel 5 News, highlighting one officer Malcolm who due to the Back Buddy App gained the confidence to seek support for his PTSD – watch it here.
 It was because of the App, PC Malcolm realised he was not alone and other officers had gone through similar things.

 Also, co-creator Sgt.
 Garry Botterill (learn more about us) was interviewed for the item and it was extremely well received.